Ee-Chee/Spiced-Academy-tabasco-curriculum/social_network5/README.md

 Our next step is to add the profiles of users other than the logged in user.
 These screens should look exactly like the logged in user's profile but without any ability to edit the bio (or change the profile pic, if you have that functionality on the logged in user's profile).

 The `Route` element for this screen should have its `path` set to something like `user/:id`.
 React Router will add a `match` object to the `props` of the component you specify.
-This `match` object contains information about how React Router interpreted the url and you can use it to gain access to the id in the url through it.
+This `match` object contains information about how React Router interpreted the url and you can use it to gain access to the id in the url.
 If your `path` is `user/:id`, you would be able access the id in your component as `this.props.match.params.id`.

 The component should then use the id to make an ajax request to get the information for the user.
 You will need to create a server-side route for this (make sure that its url is different than the url of the client-side route for displaying the information).